Sean O'Connor (producer): Television and radio

 In the late 1990s, O'Connor worked as producer of the long-running radio drama The Archers, storylining and directing the programme.
 He re-introduced several popular characters including Kenton Archer, Adam Travers-Macy and Lillian Bellamy, as well as introducing Fallon Rogers, Ed Grundy and Emma Carter.
-Subsequently, he was appointed as Series Producer of Hollyoaks (C4).
+Subsequently, he was appointed as Series Producer of Hollyoaks on Channel 4.

 In 2005, O'Connor was appointed producer of the Channel 5 soap opera Family Affairs.
 He planned to revamp the show but was told that the show would be axed.
 He appointed Dominic Treadwell-Collins, his future predecessor in EastEnders as story producer and reintroduced characters Eileen Callan (Rosie Rowell) and Melanie Costello (Rebecca Hunter).

 O'Connor also produced the third series of Footballers' Wives for Shed Productions as well as the re-booted version of Minder starring Shane Richie and Lex Shrapnel for TalkbackThames.

 On 5 August 2013, it was announced that O'Connor had been appointed editor of The Archers.
 Of his return to the show, O'Connor commented "I'm delighted to be returning to Ambridge to work with the team in Birmingham.
 I'm honoured to take the reins of our national epic drama and to build on the extraordinary achievements of Vanessa Whitburn who dedicated much of her career to this unique cultural institution."